Arihany/WinlatorWCPHub/README.md

 | **Mali-fix** | Fixes issues on Mali hardware.
 Since the latest wrapper includes the same fixes, it is not needed for recent Bionic builds |

 - In mobile environments, using the very latest version can actually lead to worse performance.
 (For now, anyway)
-- The LowLatency version is not included since it actually degrades performance.

 </details>